-Inspired by white chili, this easy vegan Tex-Mex casserole is full of flavor thanks to three types of peppers, spices, and plenty of salsa verde.
+This vegan white chili skillet casserole is SO easy to make and full of flavor thanks to three types of peppers, spices, and plenty of salsa verde.
 You'll love the combination of melted vegan cheese, pinto beans, and rice that is cooked right in the pan to soak up all of those flavors!

 Easily adjust the level of heat by including or removing the jalapeno seeds.
 Serve with your favorite toppings like avocado, cilantro, green onion, and fresh lime.
-This recipe is gluten-free and can be made without oil.
+This white chili casserole is also gluten-free and can be made without oil.

 Everyone loves a flavorful, one-pot dinner loaded with all of the BEST Mexican flavors.
 And when it's ready in under an hour, even better!

-This skillet casserole reheats beautifully, so even if you're only cooking for one or two people, don't worry about having too much leftover.
+This vegan skillet bake reheats beautifully, so even if you're only cooking for one or two people, don't worry about having too much leftover.

 We love that this recipe is easy enough for weeknights but also fun and special enough for weekends or parties.